Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 To configure my STM32 I use STM32CubeMx it's very useful.
 I also use Atollic, you can open directly STM32CubeMx project in this software.

+## Debug

+As I told you I use USART2 for debug so I rewrite the _write() function.

+Step 1:
+        Include stdio.h in main.c to activate printf

+Step 2:
+        In main.c I redefine _write()_ to send message to usart

+Step 3:
+        Include stdio.h in main.c to activate printf

 ## Configuration of MxProject